 The laying of the foundation stone just ahead of the state assembly election also leads to another question — did the government plan the timing of this event well ahead of time since it took five long years.
 It could have taken four or six years too!
 The way the chief minister and his colleagues are laying foundation stones and inaugurating already functioning projects, it’s no wonder the delay in construction of Tura Medical College could be election oriented as well.

 Although these election stunts are very apparent for the electorates, who are much more aware than earlier times, the trend is yet to stop.
 Distribution of blankets is still in vogue.
 Union Minister of State for Social Justice and Empowerment Krishan Pal Gurjar recently distributed wheelchairs, spectacles and artificial teeth to senior citizens while launching the Rashtriya Vayoshri Yojana in the state, first in the North-east.
 It was but obvious that Meghalaya was chosen among eight states with an eye on the upcoming election.
 While such launching of schemes may get the benefit of doubt of being national projects, the laying of foundation stone for the Tura Medical College cannot escape the eyes the watchful voters.
 What did the government do for five long years?
 Similar is the case of inauguration of the New Umtru Hydro Electric Project by chief minister Mukul Sangma.
 The project was commissioned six months ago adding 40 MW to the state’s total power generation.
 It’s high time the ruling side understood the increased level of awareness among electorates who can easily read between the lines and deliver the ‘dues’ to the former through the ballot.

-(Published as The Meghalaya Guardian as editorial on August 4, 2017)
+(Published as editorial in The Meghalaya Guardian on January 5, 2018)